sage-code/eve/manual/structure.md

   ** execute a module in parallel act module_name(arguments,channel);
   act module_name(arguments,channel);
-  ** whait for all scripts to finish rest;
+  ** whait for all modules to finish rest;
   ** print the results
   print (channel);